Common categories of Alternative Investments include:

 CFA Alternative Investments Level 1 Sample Questions and Answers

-The sample questions are typical of the probing multiple-choice questions on the L1 exam.
-During the exam, you have about 90 seconds to read and answer each question, carefully designed to test knowledge from the CFA Curriculum.
+These sample questions are typical of the probing multiple-choice questions on the L1 exam.
+During the exam, you have about 90 seconds to read and answer each question, carefully designed to test knowledge from the CFA curriculum.
 UWorld’s question bank is built to expose you to exam-like questions and illustrate and explain the concepts tested thoroughly.

 At the end of 20X4, a hedge fund had $25 million in assets under management (AUM).
 The fund has the following fee structure, high-water mark, and 20X5 results: